forestgrape/people_interactions/conflicts/conflicts_in_the_levant/palestine_israel_in_conflict.md

 > Conflicts and possible unlawful behavior to be subject to jurisprudence is supported here.

 > Courts can scrutinize and judge all possible unlawful actions by actors from both Israel and Gaza/Hamas.

-In this respect, it is considered positive that South Africa brings the case to the ICJ.
+> In this respect, it is considered right that South Africa brings the case to the ICJ.

 ### South Africa Application before the ICJ